forgosha2-lab/molodec/replit.md

 **State Management**:
 - TanStack Query (React Query) for server state and caching
 - Local React state with hooks for UI interactions
-- WebSocket connections managed through custom hooks (useWebSocket, useUnoWebSocket)
+- WebSocket connections managed through custom hooks (useRollsWebSocket for Rolls, useUnoWebSocket for UNO, useWebSocket for Crash)

 **Routing**: React Router v6 with client-side routing for SPA navigation